quettabit/awd-lstm-lmkit/README.md

-## On the Softmax Bottleneck of Recurrent Language Models (AAAI 2021 Main Track)
+## On the Softmax Bottleneck of Recurrent Language Models

-This repository contains the code, data, and supplementary material for our paper.
+This repository contains the code, data, and supplementary material for our paper which got accepted at the main track of AAAI 2021.

 ## Some pointers
 -  Most of the code is from the open sourced implementation of AWD-LSTM and MoS.